Normation/rudder-tools/scripts/rudder-dev/README.md

 rudder-dev fixup
 ```

-It will create a commit that has the correct syntaxt to be smashed upon merge and push it to your PR.
+It will create a commit that has the correct syntax to be smashed upon merge and push it to your PR.

 ## Other usages

-Read the help or ask Rudder dev !
+Read the help or ask Rudder dev!